A Lower Bound for the Hanf Number for Joint Embedding: The Joint Embedding Property

 In the rest of this section we determine the joint embedding spectrum even when GCH fails, in particular for cardinals $\chi\le \kappa <m(\chi)$ such that $\kappa < 2^{<\kappa}$.
 Our results shows that $JEP(\kappa)$ fails for almost all such cardinals.
-Depending on cardinal arithmetic there might be some cardinals in the vicinity of strong limits\footnote{If $\kappa$ is a strong limit, the cardinals for which JEP$(\lambda)$ is open are no larger than $\kappa^{<\kappa}$.} for which our method does not give an answer.
+Depending on cardinal arithmetic there might be some cardinals for which our method does not give an answer.
 The precise statement is given in Theorem \ref{JEPspectrum}.

 Our abstract tool is the following lemma, which reduces our problem to finding a particular model.